 Ice Age Trail: Whitewater Lake-Clover Valley Connection is a 7.2 mile moderately trafficked point-to-point trail located near Whitewater, Wisconsin that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 On-road connecting route between the Whitewater Lake and Clover Valley segments of the Ice Age Trail.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.
 This detailed route provides the on-road connection route between the Whitewater and Clover Valley segments of the Ice Age Trail with parking, turn-by-turn directions, and water resources.
 This guide contains points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.